ZiilDraws/pkmn-village-roller/README.md

 A JSON file containing your credentials will be downloaded to your computer.

-Rename this file to credentials.json and place it in a folder called "env" next to the files from this program.
+Rename this file to "credentials" and place it in a folder called "env" next to the files from this program.

+If you have file extensions enabled, make sure the credentials file stays as a .json

 ### 5. Share the Google Sheets folder:
 THIS IS ONLY NECCESSARY (and only possible) WHEN PROGRAM IS OUT OF PRE-RELEASE